 Contract risks are acute not only because of the typical P3 lending structure: the concessionaire is usually set up as a special purpose entity with no assets.
 So its funding is off-balance sheet – meaning it holds no liabilities or assets other than the contracts.
 This requires it to flow all risks downstream.
 Financial, schedule, and operational risks will therefore shift completely from the public entity, through the concessionaire, and down to the design-build project team.
 Conceptually this is a different risk shifting construction paradigm.
 Risk is not shared by the party most able to bear it but rather the party least able to resist it, which in the P3 context is typically the designer sitting at the bottom of the contracting food chain.
 So negotiating acceptable terms from such an unenviable position can be a major challenge for designers and their counsel.

 Generally P3 procurement is in two phases.
 Because of this, some public entities have reported having problems finding bidders on account of the high costs of participating in the proposal process.
 Here’s how it typically works.
 Participation in a P3 project team is generally locked in at the statement of qualifications (SOQ) phase before the public entity and the concessionaire have finalized the concession agreement or even the RFP terms that will flow down to the design-build team.
 So the team may not know what terms it will need to comply with until its participation is already locked in at the SOQ phase.
 This impacts each consortium team member’s ability to assess risk (regardless of whether the pursuit includes a green building component).
 For the designer, this makes choosing the right design-build partners so important on a P3 (or any design-build project, for that matter).
+A bad lease agreement is a risky to RFP in the long term.

 More specific P3-related risks also implicate many of the green building legal issues that you are by now no doubt familiar with.
 For example, heightened standards of care, driven by lender requirements and some of the scope creep issues that we discussed above, or liquidated damages (driven by the debt service that the lending partners will be paying through the availability payments or revenue from the project upon completion) or consequential damages exposure.
 The latter may exist in particular on a green building P3 project where the end user has an internal mandate to occupy a building certified at a certain level of third-party certification.